FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

     use Symfony\Component\HttpKernel\HttpCache\HttpCache;

     // Must implement HttpCacheProvider
-    // You can use the HttpCacheAwareKernel trait to simplify things.
+    // You can use the HttpCacheAware trait to simplify things.
     $kernel = new App\Kernel();

     $httpCache = new HttpCache($kernel);